 Module 7: Overview of high availability and disaster recovery

-This module provides an overview of high availability, business continuity, and disaster recovery.
-It further explains how to plan high availability and disaster recovery solutions.
-Additionally, in this module you will know how to back up and restore the Windows Server 2016 operating system and data by using Windows Server Backup.
-Finally, you will learn about Windows Server 2016 high availability with failover clustering.
+This module provides an overview of high availability and high availability with failover clustering in Windows Server 2016.
+It further explains how to plan high availability and disaster recovery solutions with Hyper-V virtual machines.
+Additionally, this module explains how to back up and restore the Windows Server 2016 operating system and data by using Windows Server Backup.

 Defining levels of availability